 What happens to the produce?

 Lots of different things.
-Much of the produce is donated to the West Ward Veggie Stand project and to the Friday Food Pantry at the Easton Area Neighborhood Center.
+Much of the produce is donated to the West Ward Veggie Stand project and to the Friday Food Pantry at The Neighborhood Center.
 Produce is also available at seasonal markets and to the volunteers who staff the farm.

 Who runs the farm?

 The farm is staffed by local volunteers, who volunteer anywhere from once a month to multiple times a week.
 We have volunteers of all ages.
-Mark Reid is the current farm manager.
+Mark Reid is the current farm manager (thanks Mark!).
 Several interns from Lafayette College also help keep the garden running.
 Please contact us if you are interested in participating.